sila0164/GameHex-Editor/GHEX Language Documentation.md

 .ghex files are utf-8 text files, and can be created with any text editor.

 The program currently does not have any error reporting through the ui.
 If you want to create your own scripts or lists, use the log for debugging.
 Enabling debug can also be very useful for debugging scripts.
 Set it to true in Settings.json.
 Debug prints a lot more info to the log.
+Debug mode also shows the offset and type of each value in the ui.
+Enabling devdebug adds a lot of clutter to the log and is there to help debug the program, not scripts.

+You still need a hex editor like hxd to find the values.

 For a practical example, check out my Suite for Ghost Recon Breakpoint here:
 TBD

 # Overview:

-The GHEX "Language" is a very simple programming language, that uses a very simple syntax and it is meant to be very forgiving.
+The GHEX "Language" is a very simple programming language, that uses a very simple linebased, keyword system.
+It is meant to be easy to use and very forgiving.
 It is nonetheless a good idea to stick to a system, to avoid making the code hard to read.

 Each line is a command.
 It makes it simple to use, but is ultimately not optimal for very long commands.
 (This could change in the future)